Introduction

 \(X\) is closed in every metric superspace of \(X\).

-standard metric are complete - this is why calculus works.
-The rational numbers
+complete, which is why calculus works.
+The rational numbers \(\mathbb{Q}\) are not complete.
+Consider

 \(\mathbb{Q}\).
 There is a "hole" where \(\sqrt{2}\) should be.